Vicken-Ghoubiguian/openWeather/README.md

 <a name="how_to_use_it"></a>
 ## How to use it ?

 There are many ways to use this NPM module.
 Bellow is presented the most used ways to integrate it into all the NodeJS projects you want.
+First start from the beginning, it is similar to all the ways:

 <a name="little_examples"></a>
 ## Little examples